This is How You Remind Me

 Data Protection (yes, that again) meant that they couldn’t tell me much more.

 They could give opinions.

-Sharon had mental problems, in their opinion and they were concerned that this sale of the two properties and the move North would be a bad thing.
+Susan had mental problems, in their opinion and they were concerned that this sale of the two properties and the move North would be a bad thing.

 I hung up, thinking much better of estate agents than I ever did (there’s a theme developing here)

 I rang Essex Social Services, in truth, this was frustrating as our old friend Data Protection became the wall that it’s supposed to be.
 In fairness, I could be anybody trying to get enough data to do some bad things.

 They couldn’t confirm or deny that a case existed.

 But – if it did it might be closed.